lesichkovm/registryjs/README.md

 # RegistryJS

 A lightweight key-value store for the browser with encryption, namespacing, and expiration functionality.

+## Introduction

+RegistryJS provides a simple interface for storing and retrieving data in the browser's localStorage with added features like:

+- **Encryption** - All stored values are encrypted for security
+- **Namespacing** - Isolate your data from other applications
+- **Expiration** - Set time-based expiration for stored values
+- **Automatic cleanup** - Expired values are automatically removed

 ## Install